 Disclosure information explaining that the information available through the Prepay is estimated (and how the estimation is calculated) and can be reconciled (with an explanation of the reconciliation process).

-Hawaiian Electric issued a Request for Proposal to select a Prepay vendor for the Initial Phase project.
+Hawaiian Electric issued a Request for Proposal to select a Prepay vendor for our Demonstration Project.
 Each Prepay vendor handles payment transactions with utilities differently.
-We are working closely with our selected vendor to define exactly how to handle a Prepay transaction.
-We will work with the selected Prepay vendor to define how best to configure and implement transaction processing.
+We worked closely with our selected vendor to define exactly how to handle a Prepay transaction, and to define how best to configure and implement transaction processing.

-15
+Figure 15 shows the implementation of the prepay capability for Hawaiian Electric Companies.